samitbasu/pandoc_resume/markdown/resume.md

 - Invented, prototyped, patented and deployed a time series database for very high throughput telemetry that features a simple REST API, ease of integration with Grafana for charting, and a rich set of apps.
 The database is written in Rust.
-- Provided leadership, motivation, and engagement for the ~24 talented individuals (scientists, software engineers, mechanical and electrical engineers, program management and IT support) that made up the Forge.
+- Provide leadership, motivation, and engagement for ~24 talented individuals (scientists, software engineers, mechanical and electrical engineers, program management and IT support).
-- The Smiths Digital Forge had some of the highest employee engagement and satisfaction results from the internal company survey.
+- The Smiths Digital Forge has some of the highest employee engagement and satisfaction results across all of Smiths group, according to frequent internal company surveys.

 **Chief Technology Officer, Morpho Detection** (2014-2017)